Funded PhD vacancies will be advertised here when available. The SFI-funded PhD position with a start date in Sep 2019 has now been filled.

 Interested applicants should email me (see below).

 Irish Research Council: The Irish Research Council have an annual call for postgraduate scholarships.
-The call for PhDs starting in 2018 has closed.
-We would like to hear from potential applicants based within the EU who would be interested in applying to the scheme for a PhD to start in Autumn 2019.
-Interested candidates should contact Eoghan from August 2018 – it will take some time to prepare an application.China Scholarship Scheme: University College Dublin and the China Scholarship Council (CSC) affiliated with the Ministry of Education of China have established a unique scholarship scheme to assist Chinese students to pursue postgraduate research in UCD leading to a PhD.
+The call for PhDs starting in 2019 has closed.
+We would like to hear from potential applicants based within the EU who would be interested in applying to the scheme for a PhD to start in Autumn 2020.
+Interested candidates should contact Eoghan from late August 2019 – it will take some time to prepare an application.China Scholarship Scheme: University College Dublin and the China Scholarship Council (CSC) affiliated with the Ministry of Education of China have established a unique scholarship scheme to assist Chinese students to pursue postgraduate research in UCD leading to a PhD.
 Applications are accepted from Chinese students for either: a) a research visit to UCD for a period of 6-24 months as part of their doctoral education or b) a 4 year, funded, full time UCD PhD degree programme in UCD.
-The UCD CSC Scholarship Scheme 2018 is now open for applications.
-The deadline for UCD applications is 31st January 2019.
-If you are interested in applying to the scheme for a start in 2019 please contact Eoghan from November 2018.
+For the UCD CSC Scholarship Scheme 2020 the expected deadline for UCD applications is end of January 2020.
+If you are interested in applying to the scheme for a start in 2020 please contact Eoghan from November 2019.
 Further details of the scheme can be found here: UCD-CSC Scheme.

 UCD VIED Scholarship Scheme: University College Dublin and the Ministry of Education and Training, Vietnam (MOET) are jointly offering PhD scholarships to students from Vietnam who intend to undertake a PhD in UCD.
 Further details of the scheme can be found here: UCD-VIED Scheme.

 UCD Research-Demonstratorship Awards: University College Dublin awards a small number of scholarships every year.
 The awardees are required to teach in undergraduate laboratories and tutorials as part of their award.
 These will be advertised when available.